 Conclusion

 Understanding the maximum and minimum of a quadratic function is a fundamental concept with broad applications.
-By mastering the properties of parabolas, including the vertex, axis of symmetry, and discriminant, you can solve a wide range of optimization problems and model real-world phenomena.
+So by mastering the properties of parabolas, including the vertex, axis of symmetry, and discriminant, you can solve a wide range of optimization problems and model real-world phenomena.
 From designing architectural structures to optimizing business strategies, the power of quadratic functions is undeniable.